hugoofilipe/fugaemfamilia-backoffice/README.md

     - You need to add your local ip address to the allowed origins in the backend.
     - Go to the backend folder and open the file "app.py"
     - Add your local ip address to the allowed origins in the CORS configuration
+    - check if port 5000 already in use by running the command "netstat -tuln | grep ":5000"